zamazan4ik/awesome-pgo/article/article.md

 TODO: Write about the caveat of how to collect PGO profiles from the customer devices, the overhead of taking a profile from the production, etc.
 TODO: add somewhere link to "PGO at scale" in Google

+### PGO tips

+TODO: rework this chapter

+* PGO profiles are not written to a disk due to signal handlers.
+Overwrite them or customize.
+I highly recommend to tune software to write a profile to a disk with a signal (call `__llvm_dump_profile()` or [similar functions](https://github.com/llvm/llvm-project/blob/main/compiler-rt/lib/profile/InstrProfiling.h) if you use Clang)
+* Partial profile sets are useful too since they usually covers a lot of hot paths (LLD and ClickHouse as en example).
+* Merging multiple profiles - works well.
+* Running on a test suite - generally is not a good idea.
+Real-life workload usually would differ and a profile from the tests would not be so useful.
+However, if you have "real-life" tests - it's fine to use them as a profile workload.
+* PGO works well with libraries.
+However, will be a question - how to collect and distribute a profile for them?
+Especially if we are talking about general-purpose builds like in OS distros.
+Also, it's not easy to collect a profile from instrumented but non-instrumented binary (e.g. instrumented .so library which is used from Python software).
+Needs to be clarified but writing an instrumented wrapper right now is a recommended option.
+* PGO profiles does not depend on time!
+However, if your code has time-dependent paths, PGO profiles could differ due to "time stuff" like time issues on a build machine, different speed of different build machines, etc - be careful with that
+* PGO works fine without LTO (in normal compilers.
+MSVC does not belong to this family - you cannot use PGO without LTO there).
+So if LTO is too expensive to your build resources (especially if we are talking about FatLTO that consumes A LOT of RAM) - just use PGO without LTO, that's completely fine
+* It's hard to estimate how slow would be your application in the Instrumentation mode without actual testing.
+It hugely depends on the hot paths of your application, number of branches, etc. It's possible to predict based on some metrics of the application.
+But much easier just to test it :) Be careful, some application could be too slow in Instrumentation mode (like ClickHouse, Clangd or LLD)
+* When recompile software, would be useful to recompile 3rd parties with PGO as well.
+Here could be a challenge since often provided by OS packages dependencies are used.
+And it could be challenging to recompile them as well from the scratch (especially if we are talking about C and C++).
+Also, not for every software is obvious to understand - which 3rd parties are rebuilt from the scratch and which are taken from another place (like OS-provided or some package manager like Conan).
+* For reproducibility purposes you can just collect profile and commit it to the repo

 ## Post-Link time Optimization (PLO)

 What if PGO is not enough for us and we want to squeeze even more performance "for free" with no manual optimizations?
 Well, in this case, the industry already has something to offer.
 These kinds of tools are called Post-Link Time Optimizers or simply PLO.